-Ethnography Field School (7 or 4 week program) provides participants the opportunity to be trained in ethnographic fieldwork while conducting research within the context of existing and ongoing investigation.
+Ethnography Field School provides participants the opportunity to be trained in ethnographic fieldwork while conducting research within the context of existing and ongoing investigation.

 Participants choose according to their interests between one of the three OSEA research projects in interdisciplinary cultural anthropology.
 These three are: